Oenothera glazioviana: Distribution

-Oenothera glazioviana is native to Brazil.
+Oenothera glazioviana arose as a garden hybrid between Oenothera elata and Oenothera grandiflora in Europe.
 It is cultivated as an ornamental plant, and has become naturalized in many countries around the world, like Britain and Ireland, where it is the most common species of its genus.

 Ecology

 Under the synonym Oenothera lamarckiana, it is described as a very adaptable plant: however it needs full sun, average moisture, and well-drained soils.
 It is easily grown from seed.
 It began being grown in European gardens during the 1800s.